LSZ: Legal status

+Canada

+LSZ is not a controlled substance in Canada as of 2025.

 Europe

 LSZ is illegal in Switzerland as of December 2015, in Denmark as of May 2015, and in Sweden as of January 2016.
 It is also illegal in France.

 United Kingdom

 On June 10, 2014, the United Kingdom Advisory Council on the Misuse of Drugs (ACMD) recommended that LSZ be specifically named in the UK Misuse of Drugs Act as a class A drug despite not identifying any harm associated with its use.
 The United Kingdom Home office accepted this advice and announced a ban of the substance to be enacted on 6 January 2015 as part of the Misuse of Drugs Act amended in 2014.

+United States

+LSZ is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.

 Research

 LSZ has been patented as a potential anti-inflammatory drug by Charles D. Nichols and colleagues.